-Each year, the Manager-Internal Audit shall prepare/update a 3-year work plan, setting out the proposed schedule of audits and other undertakings proposed.
-The 3-year work plan is presented to the Audit Committee for approval.
-To generate this plan, the following sources are considered:
+Each year, the Manager-Internal Audit shall prepare/update a 3 year work plan, setting out the proposed schedule of audits and other undertakings proposed.
+The 3 year work plan is presented to the Audit Committee for approval.
+In order to generate this plan, the following sources are considered: